ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

 You could unblind these using the techniques we used for the initial issuance should you want to.

-So we have seen that reissuance is just a special kind of spending transaction whereby you can create more of the original asset so long as you hold a valid reissuance token in your wallet.
+We have seen that reissuance is just a special kind of spending transaction whereby you can create more of the original asset, so long as you hold a valid reissuance token in your wallet.
 Next we will look at how to transfer the reissuance tokens.

-Let's send the reissuance token from Alice to Bob so that he can reissue our "demoasset".
-Note that if there was always going to be a need for them both to reissue the asset at the same time then we could have just created two reissuance tokens and sent one to Bob, leaving Alice still holding the other.
-Either way we would need to send from one wallet to the other so let's begin.
+Let's send the reissuance token from Alice to Bob so that Bob can reissue some "demoasset" himself.
+Note that if there was always going to be a need for them both to reissue the asset at the same time, we could have just created two reissuance tokens and initially sent one to Bob, leaving Alice still holding the other.
+Either way, we would need to send from one wallet to the other, so let's begin.
 First we'll double check that Alice's wallet currently holds the reissuance token and Bob's does not:

 ~~~~
 e1-cli getwalletinfo